Iraq-Communist/Blackjack-Terminal-Game/README.md

 	* Ensure guesses are exactly 5 characters long CHECK

 	* Ensure guesses are inside the legal word list.
 CHECK

-To Do:
-	* Implement control flow to:
+	* Implement control flow to: CHECK
 								* After each guess it should output a "help" string with 5 asteriks with the letters they guessed exactly correctly to show them where they guessed right, and a sentence next to it that tells them what letters they guessed right but placed wrongly.
 								* Implement a statistics function that counts up all of the: Games won, Games Lost, Winrate, and Average amount of guesses
 	* Ensure guesses are exactly 5 characters long
-	*

 	* Ensure guesses are inside the legal word list.

 	* After each guess it should output a "help" string with 5 asteriks with the letters they guessed exactly correctly to show them where they guessed right, and a sentence next to it that tells them what letters they guessed right but placed wrongly.

 	* Implement a statistics function that counts up all of the: Games won, Games Lost, Winrate, and Average amount of guesses

+To Do:
+	* Nothing :)